mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/dkp-applications/custom-resources-workspace-catalog/spark/index.md

 See [Spark Operator API documentation](https://github.com/mesosphere/spark-on-k8s-operator/blob/d2iq-master/docs/api-docs.md) for more details.

+<p class="message--note"><strong>NOTE: </strong>The Custom Resources and RBAC resources need to be applied to each attached cluster in a project.</p>

 ## Prerequisites

 Follow these steps:

 1. Deploy your Spark Operator.
-See the [Spark Operator](../../../../../../../workspaces/applications/catalog-applications/dkp-applications/spark-operator) documentation for more information.
+See the [Spark Operator](../../../../../../workspaces/applications/catalog-applications/dkp-applications/spark-operator/) documentation for more information.

 1. Ensure the necessary RBAC resources referenced in your custom resources exist, otherwise the custom resources can fail.
 See the [Spark Operator documentation](https://github.com/mesosphere/spark-on-k8s-operator/blob/d2iq-master/docs/quick-start-guide.md#about-the-spark-job-namespace) for details.